 * B Condition material is charged at 75% of current new price.
 B condition material is credited at 75% of current new price if the material was new when it was charged to the property, or at 65% if the material was used when it was charged to the property.
 C condition material is always charged and credited at 50% of current market value, subject to certain provisions concerning reconditioning costs.

 The posting of HPMs (Historical Price Multipliers) as well as tubular pricing updates on this website was suspended in January 2007.
 The HPMs developed for 2007 and thereafter are designed to work only with the new web-based CEPS product.
 Annual subscriptions to CEPS are available from our On-line Store & Publications.

 COPAS model form Accounting Procedures allow use of PMTA rates as an option to bill costs of operator-owned vehicles.
 The PMTA organization disbanded effective January 1, 2014, and advised COPAS that it would no longer publish rates after the 2013 rates.
 As such, COPAS devised and approved an equitable alternative similar to the previously published PMTA rates.

 To manage consistency with other COPAS economic factors, COPAS, upon annual Council approval, will begin publishing automotive rates effective April 1, 2014.
 The annual rates will be provided at no charge.
-For convenience, the 2013 PMTA rates are reprinted here, with permission.
-Click here to view the 2014 rates.
-Click here to view the 2015 rates.
-Click here to view the 2016 rates.
-Click here to view the 2017 rates.
-Click here to view the 2018 rates.
+For convenience, PMTA rates are linked below with permission:

 For a complete discussion, please refer to COPAS Model Form Interpretation 55.